MatthewYurdin/First-Date/README.md

 ### Valid Formats

-Many of the utilities in this library require assigning data to a ***dataset***, which can accommodate four input data formats.
-Each should be formatted as in one of the examples:
+Many of the utilities in this library require assigning data to a ***dataset***, which can accommodate four input data formats:

 - One-dimensional array
   `let my_data = [1979, 1941, 1977, 2009, 2009, 2011, 2016];`